 On May 17, 2012, the Company acquired the remaining 17.5% non-controlling interest in the Fermont Holdings joint venture from Fancamp Exploration Ltd. ("Fancamp").
 As a result of the acquisition, the Company now owns a 100% interest in the Fermont Holdings and the joint venture between the Company and Fancamp has been terminated.
-The Company continues to retain its right of refusal over Fancamp's interest in the Lamellee Property and Fancamp continues to retain its 50% interest in the 3% Royalty.
-The Company retains the right of first refusal on the sale of the Royalty and the option to purchase 0.5% of the Royalty for \$1,500,000 from the holder of the 50% interest in the Royalty not owned by Fancamp.
+Subject to the terms and conditions of the agreement entered into with Fancamp on September 16, 2013 (see "Waiver of Right of First Refusal on Fancamp's Lac Lamellee Property" below) the Company continues to retain its right of refusal over Fancamp's interest in the Lamellee Property and Fancamp continues to retain its 50% interest in the 3% Royalty.
+The

+Company retains the right of first refusal on the sale of the Royalty and the option to purchase 0.5% of the Royalty for \$1,500,000 from the holder of the 50% interest in the Royalty not owned by Fancamp.